amrullah08/DynamicsPOC/Installation.md

 -   Commit the branch and push the branch

--   Configure Azure keyVault with the details as mentioned in the excel
+-   Configure Azure keyVault with the details as mentioned in the excel (path : E:\1\DynamicsPOC-master\CRM Solution Manager\Release\WebJob\AzureKeyVaultNames.xlsx)

 -   Create Service connection